 Changes to the Early Years Foundation Stage Curriculum in 2021

 The Early Years Foundation Stage (EYFS) has been reformed and there is a new EYFS framework that all schools and settings are required to follow from September 2021.
-We have been working hard to prepare for this and welcome the changes coming in for this academic year.
-These national changes have been made to better support all pupils’ learning and development.
-It is also the aim that the new framework will better prepare pupils for the transition into Key Stage 1.
-There are some elements of the EYFS that have not significantly changed and some that have.
+We welcomed the changes which were made to better support all pupils’ learning and development.
+It was also the aim that the new framework will better prepare pupils for the transition into Key Stage 1, our long term planning documents show a clear breakdown of how we prepare your child for Key Stage 1 accross the curriculum.
+There were some elements of the EYFS that did not significantly change and some that did.

-The the key points from the new EYFS reforms that include relevant changes are:
+The the key points from the reforms embraced by staff at Kildwick CE School are:

-- Early Years staff will be spending less time on large amounts of written observations and assessments for evidence collection.
+- Early Years staff are now spending less time on large amounts of written observations and assessments for evidence collection.
 This means they can spend more time supporting and engaging with the children and their learning and development needs.

-- Pupils will no longer be assessed against statements from an age band category.
-Instead, staff will use their experience and knowledge to monitor if a child’s learning and development is on track for their age.
+- Pupils are no longer assessed against statements from an age band category.
+Instead, staff use their experience and knowledge to monitor if a child’s learning and development is on track for their age.

-- The early learning goals at the end of reception have been changed to become more clear and easier to understand.
-Staff will use their judgements to assess if the children have met these goals at the end of the EYFS and inform parents/carers.
+- The early learning goals at the end of reception were changed to become more clear and easier to understand.
+Staff use their judgements to assess if the children have met these goals at the end of the EYFS and inform parents/carers.

-- There is an emphasis on improving pupil’s language and vocabulary through increasing opportunities for conversations, reading of a wide range of books and holding discussions around activities in other areas of learning.
+- There is a greater emphasis on improving pupil’s language and vocabulary through increasing opportunities for conversations, reading of a wide range of books and holding discussions around activities in other areas of learning.

 - EYFS Literacy and mathematics knowledge has been adapted to better match up with the National Curriculum that starts in Year 1.

 - There is no longer an exceeding judgement at the end of Reception.
-Pupils will instead be challenged to have a greater depth and understanding of ideas.
+Pupils are challenged to have a greater depth and understanding of ideas.